 \section{Introduction}

-Energy has been widely recognized as a key consideration in the design of modern high-performance computer systems.
-One popular approach to control energy is by dynamically changing the speeds of the processors, a technique known as \emph{dynamic speed scaling} \cite{WeiserWeDe94, BrooksBoSc00, GrunwaldMoLe01}.
-It has been observed that for most CMOS-based processors, the dynamic power consumption satisfies the cube-root rule, that is, the power of a processor is proportional to $s^3$ when it runs at speed $s$ \cite{BrooksBoSc00, Mudge01}.
-Since the seminal paper by Yao, Demers and Shenker \cite{YaoDeSh95}, most researchers, however, have assumed a more general power function $s^\alpha$, where $\alpha > 1$ is the power parameter.
-As this power function is strictly convex, the total energy usage when executing a job can be significantly reduced by slowing down the speed of the processor at the expense of the job's performance.
-Thus, how to optimally tradeoff the conflicting objectives of energy and performance has become an active research topic in the algorithmic community.
-(See \cite{IraniPr05, Albers09} for two excellent surveys of the field.)
+Energy has been widely recognized as a key consideration in the design of mobile and high-performance computing systems.
+One popular approach to controlling the energy consumption is by dynamically varying the speeds of the processors, a technique generally known as \emph{dynamic speed scaling} \cite{BrooksBoSc00,GrunwaldMoLe01,WeiserWeDe94}.
+Major chip manufacturers, such as Intel, AMD and IBM, have produced chips that enable the operating systems to perform dynamic power management using this technology.
+It has been observed that, for most CMOS-based processors, the dynamic power consumption satisfies the \emph{cube-root} rule; that is, the power consumption of a processor is proportional to $s^3$ when it runs at speed $s$ \cite{BrooksBoSc00,Mudge01}.
+Since the seminal paper by Yao, Demers and Shenker \cite{YaoDeSh95}, who initiated the theoretical investigation of energy-efficient scheduling, most algorithmic researchers have assumed a more general power function of $s^\alpha$, where $\alpha > 1$ is called the \emph{power parameter}.
+As this power function is strictly convex, using dynamic speed scaling can result in a non-linear tradeoff between the energy consumption and the performance, and this has led to many interesting new research problems.
+One challenging problem concerns how to balance the conflicting objectives of low energy and high performance.
+The problem has attracted much attention among the algorithmic community and has become an active research topic in recent years.
+(See \cite{Albers09,IraniPr05} for two surveys of the field.)